micmejia/bible-dump/NKJV/Genesis/Gen 8.md

 Then Noah built an altar to the Lord, and took of every clean animal and of every clean bird, and offered burnt offerings on the altar.

 ###### 21
 And the Lord smelled a soothing aroma.
-Then the Lord said in His heart, "I will never again curse the ground for man's sake, although the imagination[^a] of man's heart _is_ evil from his youth; nor will I again destroy every living thing as I have done.
+Then the Lord said in His heart, "I will never again curse the ground for man's sake, although the imagination of man's heart _is_ evil from his youth; nor will I again destroy every living thing as I have done.

 ###### 22
 "While the earth remains, Seedtime and harvest, Cold and heat, Winter and summer, And day and night Shall not cease."